The Untapped Power of Linguistic Diversity

 Table of contents

-TL:DR: While educational institutions recognize and celebrate multilingual learners during National Bilingual/Multilingual Learner (MLL) Advocacy Month, this article argues that they fail to build coherent systems to actually support them.
-The core issue isn't effort or knowledge on the behalf of MLLs—it's system design.
+TL:DR: Schools celebrate multilingual learners, but too often stop short of designing coherent systems that truly support them.
+The core issue isn't effort or knowledge on the behalf of MLLs.
+It's system design.
 The solution requires leaders to align curriculum, assessment, and instruction around language as foundational to learning.
-When systems achieve this coherence, outcomes dramatically improve .
-This is a call to move beyond rhetoric and redesign our approach to Multilingual Learners.
+When systems achieve this coherence, outcomes dramatically improve.
+This is a call to move beyond recognition and to build systems that actually deliver for Multilingual Learners.

 “This is not just a moment of recognition.
 It is a moment of decision.”